kylemanna/docker-openvpn/docs/clients.md

-# Advanced client management
+# Advanced Client Management

-## Client configuration mode
+## Client Configuration Mode

 The [`ovpn_getclient`](/bin/ovpn_getclient) can produce two different versions of the configuration.